DarthBaguette/wordle-ai/README.md

 ## Results

 Statistics are documented in 'results.csv'.
-Graph of all the trial results for each solver:
+Graph of all the trial results for each solver (frequency vs. number of guesses):

 ![results](https://github.com/DarthBaguette/wordle-ai/assets/46388019/5be8a9ce-b338-44b8-80b3-7809ac360d1f)